dgroomes/browser-extension-framework/README.md

 JavaScript execution environments: background scripts, popup scripts, content scripts and web page scripts.
 It's challenging conceptually to even think about all these environments because we are used to programming in just one environment like the web page, or maybe a NodeJS app.
 Plus, writing a program for this environment requires a lot of message passing code, Promises code and logging (for debugging) code.
-That's where `web-extension-framework/` comes in.
+That's where WebExtensionFramework comes in.

 However, the framework cannot abstract away the JavaScript execution environments.
 The user of the API still needs to know how web extensions work and about each of the Java execution environments.
 In that sense, this API does not offer